- Arne Duncan served as the U.S. Secretary of Education under President Barack Obama

 - Served as CEO of the Chicago Public Schools from 2001 to 2008

-- Senior fellow at University of Chicago and board member of Communities in School
+- Senior fellow at University of Chicago and board member of Communities in Schools

-Duncan graduated magna cum laude from Harvard University in 1987, after majoring in sociology.
-He was co-captain of Harvard’s basketball team and was named a first team Academic All-American.
+Duncan graduated magna cum laude from Harvard University in 1987, majoring in sociology.
+At Harvard he served as co-captain of the basketball team and was named a first team Academic All-American.
+Additionally, he is on the board of Ariel Investments, Aspen Institute, National Association of Basketball Coaches and more.

 EU and Switzerland Consent Processing and Data Transfer